 Overview

-Biotin, also known as B7, is a water-soluble vitamin found in foods such as eggs, milk, and bananas.
-This vitamin is important for overall health, and plays a role in cell growth, carbohydrate metabolism, and fatty acid synthesis.
-Biotin is involved in a wide range of metabolic processes primarily related to the utilization of fats, carbohydrates, and amino acids.
-It also influences cell growth and may help in maintaining blood sugar levels.
-Biotin is commonly supplemented for multiple conditions, such as hair loss, brittle nails, and nerve damage.
-Biotin is also thought to reduce inflammation, improve cognitive function, and increase HDL (good) cholesterol and decrease LDL (bad) cholesterol.
+Biotin, also known as B7, is a water-soluble vitamin that can be found in various foods like eggs, milk and bananas.
+It plays a crucial role in cell growth, carbohydrate metabolism and fatty acid synthesis, playing a key role in supporting overall health.
+Biotin is involved in metabolic processes related to the utilization of fats, carbohydrates, and amino acids, while also influencing cell growth and blood sugar levels.
+People often take biotin supplements for hair loss, brittle nails, and nerve damage.
+Additionally, biotin is believed to have anti-inflammatory effects, improve cognitive function, raise HDL (good) cholesterol and lower LDL (bad) cholesterol.

 Dosage: Seek advice from an appropriately qualified and licensed physician, medical director or other healthcare provider